gcuevaf/alfano2racerender/README.md

 ## Usage

 1. Launch the `Alfano2RaceRender.exe` application.
-2. Select the Alfano version
+2. Click the "Start" button and choose your Alfano ZIP file using the file dialog.
-3. Click the "Start" button and choose your Alfano ZIP file using the file dialog.
+3. Enter the desired name and location for the output CSV file.
-4. Enter the desired name and location for the output CSV file.
+4. The converted CSV file will be saved in the specified location.
-6. The converted CSV file will be saved in the specified location.
+5. Import the generated CSV file into RaceRender.
-7. Import the generated CSV file into RaceRender.
+6. Manually sincronize video with input data.

 ## Notes